-There's a reason that Firefly Lane is one of the most popular new series to hit Netflix.
-The show follows the decades-long friendship of Tully Hart and Kate Mularkey, based on the bestselling novel by Kristin Hannah.
-Starring Katherine Heigl and Sarah Chalke as the female leads, the show has not only been captivating audiences following along with their friendship, but it's safe to say we've all been huge fans of the main man in their lives, Johnny Ryan, played by Ben Lawson.
-If the actor looks familiar to you, that's probably because you've easily seen him before on another hit show.
-But most importantly, yes, the Australian accent is real.
-The Brisbane, Australia native is known for launching his career on the soap opera Neighbours before he officially moved over to American TV.
-He's recognizable for his roles on Covert Affairs, Doubt, season 2 of Designated Survivor, 13 Reasons Why, Grimm, Secrets & Lies, Ghostly Encounters, Don't Trust the B---- in Apartment 23, Modern Family, The Good Place, and Dolly Parton's Heartstrings.
+There's a reason that Firefly Lane is one of the most popular series on Netflix — it's got romance, friendship, the struggles of parenthood and adolescence...there's a bit of everything in this heartfelt drama.
+The series follows the decades-long friendship of Tully Hart and Kate Mularkey, based on the bestselling novel by Kristin Hannah.
+Starring Katherine Heigl and Sarah Chalke as the female leads, the story of their friendship is the heart of the show, but it's safe to say we've all been huge fans of the main man in their lives, Johnny Ryan.
+After meeting the two leading ladies in college, Johnny was charming as he worked (and flirted) with them and even married Kate.

+Yes, that accent is the real deal.
+The Brisbane, Australia native is known for launching his career on the soap opera Neighbours before he officially moved over to the states and made a splash on American TV.
+He's recognizable for his roles on Covert Affairs, Doubt, season 2 of Designated Survivor, 13 Reasons Why, Grimm, Don't Trust the B—— in Apartment 23, Modern Family, The Good Place, and even Dolly Parton's Heartstrings.

 Maggie Freeman, showrunner of Firefly Lane, explained to Entertainment Weekly why she decided to let Lawson keep his original accent on the TV show.